poseidon/matchbox/Documentation/network-booting.md

 ### Network boot programs

-Machines can be booted and configured with CoreOS using several network boot programs and approaches.
+Machines can be booted and configured with CoreOS Container Linux using several network boot programs and approaches.
 Let's review them.
 If you're new to network booting or unsure which to choose, iPXE is a reasonable and flexible choice.

 #### PXELINUX